Lupin3000/Raspberry-PI-Tutorials/Bluetooth/readme.md

 ## Some basics first

-There are already some common tools available on Raspberry PI - for example `hcitool` and `bluetoothctl`.
+With bluez you have already some common tools available on Raspberry PI - for example `hcitool` and `bluetoothctl`.

-_Note: As per my knowledge the hcitool is deprecated, I will focus only on bluetoothctl.
-Of course, you could have a look on the hcitool, too._

 ### Controller

-Some basic commands for the controller.
+Some basic commands for the controller with `bluetoothctl`.

 ```shell
 # verify Bluetooth service is enabled (optional)